-The University is in close contact with all our students currently studying on exchange in other countries.
+The University is in close contact with all our students currently studying abroad in exchange.
 We are also working with our network of partner institutions to ensure you are receiving the support you need.

 While face-to-face teaching has been suspended at many universities around the world, in most cases, courses have moved online and can be done at a distance.
 Thereby minimising any disruption to your studies.

 If your host university is not offering online courses and you have any concerns about your ongoing studies, please inform the Go Abroad Team so that we can look at alternative ways for you to achieve your required credits.

-If your international exchange was cancelled the study abroad team will have communicated any alternative options to you via your university email address.
-If you have any further questions, please contact them with any questions at firstname.lastname@example.org.
+If your international exchange was cancelled the Go Abroad team will have communicated any alternative options to you via your university email address.
+If you have any further questions, please contact them at email@example.com or firstname.lastname@example.org.